SkynetLabs/skynet-kernel/README.md

 ### Bridge -> Background Page

-The protocol for having the bridge communicate with the background page is going to be overhauled, and therefore has not been documented.
-This was seen as an acceptable launch decision, as both the bridge and the background page are part of the browser extension, and therefore do not need to maintain compatibility with external software.

-The major shortcoming for the current protocol is that there is no way to support QueryUpdate messages or ResponseUpdate messages.
+The bridge communicates with the background page using browser.runtime.connect.
+This creates a single port that will be used for all communications between the bridge and the background.

+The only query method allowed is newKernelQuery. queryUpdate, responseUpdate, and response are also all supported.
+When a message is passed from the bridge to the background, the background will swap out the nonce and otherwise send the message directly to the kernel.
+When the kernel responds, the background will swap out the nonce again to restore the original nonce used by the bridge.
+The response is otherwise passed along untouched.

 ### All -> Kernel